To Do This Week:

 HTML5 Games:

-Explore W3schools HTML5 Games Demo to build your own game using Canvas.
+You can, if you want, explore W3schools HTML5 Games Demo to build your own game using Canvas.
 Try to understand how objects are generated and then animated with speed and gravity properties.
-Best to start by copying the code for an example at playing around with values.
+Best to start by copying the code or using ChatGPT for an example at playing around with values.
 Then you can make changes for your own game.

 Previous Student Canvas Games